CE Compliance Certification

 5. WHAT ARE THE IMPLICATIONS OF THE NEW MDR FOR MEDICAL DEVICE MANUFACTURERS?

+The complex development process for medical devices, combined with the changes, makes the transition a complicated and time-consuming process for most device manufacturers.
 Because of these complexities, medical device manufacturers are well-advised to stay current on the progress of the MDR.
 Since a large number of medical devices are expected to require Notified Body review and delays in the review and certification process by the Notified Body should be expected.
 Manufacturers of currently certified devices are therefore advised to consult with their respective Notified Body to evaluate potential compliance issues and to develop a plan to address them promptly.
 Advanced preparation and early action will be the key to ensuring a smooth transition to the new requirements.

-8. DO I NEED TO RECALL CLASS I REUSABLE DEVICES TO RE-LABEL THEM?
+6. DO I NEED TO RECALL CLASS I REUSABLE DEVICES TO RE-LABEL THEM?